Falklands War order of battle: Argentine naval forces: Operation Relámpago

 Operation Relámpago (Thunderbolt) was a planned resupply mission to be carried out by the Argentine Navy between May and June using four requisitioned trawlers crewed with naval personnel.
 Some of the ships had been previously involved in surveillance and rescue operations, but crewed by their civilian complements.
-The trawlers were moored with their cargoes in different inlets at Isla de los Estados, awaiting for an opportunity to cross to the Falklands, but the Argentine Navy dropped the plans just before the final British assault on Stanley.
+The trawlers were moored with their cargoes in different inlets at Isla de los Estados, awaiting for an opportunity to cross to the Falklands, but the Argentine Navy dropped the plans just before the final British assault on Port Stanley.